Hugh Brannum: Career

 During World War II, Brannum enlisted in the US Marine Corps and joined a Marine band led by Bob Crosby.
 After the war, he joined the Four Squires, and later moved to Fred Waring and His Pennsylvanians; Waring's group had a regular radio show on NBC, where Brannum met fellow Marine Bob Keeshan, who was working at the network, and who later hired Brannum for Captain Kangaroo.

 Before his time on Captain Kangaroo, Brannum hosted a local children's TV series called Uncle Lumpy's Cabin, seen weekday afternoons at 5 on WJZ-TV, (now WABC-TV) in New York City during the 1951 season.

-Mr. Green Jeans earned his moniker from his distinctive apparel, a pair of farmer's overalls (later, jeans and a denim jacket) in his signature green (although, since the show was broadcast in black-and-white for much of its run, this was lost on viewers).
+Mr. Green Jeans earned his moniker from his distinctive apparel, a pair of farmer's overalls (later, jeans and a denim jacket) in his signature green (although, since the show was broadcast in black-and-white until 1967, this was lost on viewers during its first years).
 He was a talented and inquisitive handyman who provided assistance at the Treasure House.
 He frequently visited the Captain with the latest addition to his menagerie of zoo animals.

 Aside from Mr. Green Jeans, Brannum played a number of characters on Captain Kangaroo from 1955 to 1984, including the Professor, Greeno the Clown, the New Old Folk Singer, and Mr. Bainter the Painter.
 His role as Mr. Green Jeans was partly based on stories about a farm kid named "Little Orley" that he told with the Fred Waring orchestra, on the radio and on 78-rpm records under the pseudonym "Uncle Lumpy".
 According to Bob Keeshan, Mr. Green Jeans was an extension of Brannum's real personality.
 During one episode of Captain Kangaroo, a lion cub bit Brannum's finger and drew blood.
 Brannum stuck his bleeding hand into his pocket and never broke character for the remainder of the episode.

-Death
+Personal life and death

+Brannum's first wife was Marjorie Ellen Homan; the couple married in 1931 and had a son, Thomas, born in 1935.
+Brannum married Joan Pilkington in 1973.

-Brannum died of cancer in East Stroudsburg, Pennsylvania, in 1987.
+Brannum died of cancer in East Stroudsburg, Pennsylvania, on April 19, 1987.